Atlas (crater): Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Atlas.

 Exploration

-The Atlas crater is the primary landing site of the Hakuto-R Mission 1 by ispace, scheduled to launch on December 7, 2022.
-If successful, this mission could be the first private landing on the lunar surface, and would be the first Japanese probe to land on the Moon.
+The Atlas crater was the primary landing site of the Hakuto-R Mission 1 by ispace, that launched on December 11, 2022. separating from the rocket 47 minutes later at a distance around 970 km away from Earth.
+If it had been successful, this mission would have been the first private landing on the lunar surface, and would have been the first Japanese probe to land on the Moon.

+Communication with Hakuto-R Mission 1 was lost during the final moments of descent to the lunar surface at 16:40 UTC (00:40 JST) on 25 April 2023.
+The iSpace team confirmed that the $90 million dollar spacecraft had most likely crashed during its landing on the Moon.
+Analysis determined that the lander plummeted uncontrollably when the propellant was exhausted.
+This happened because the onboard computer wrongly assumed the radar altimeter was faulty, and ignoring its data, misjudged the actual altitude of the spacecraft and kept hovering 5 kilometers above the surface of the Moon.